-The final progress bill must include a final summary.
-The purpose of this summary is for the Agency to report total project costs including federal, state, local and other funds received.
-This form can be downloaded at www.wsdot.wa.gov/localprograms/programmgmt/forms.htm
+The final progress bill must include a final project summary.
+The purpose of this summary is for the Agency to report total project costs including federal, state, local and other funds received1.

 Exception - If a project is not completed and the Agency is billing remaining available funds with the possibility of incurring more eligible costs; do not mark the billing as a final bill.
 Upon completion of project, submit a final bill to report the eligible costs even if zero dollars are being claimed along with the final summary.